How long does it take for semaglutide to work?

 Key takeaways

-• Different factors can affect how fast semaglutide works for weight loss, including the lifestyle changes you make and dosage prescribed.
+• Different factors can affect how fast semaglutide works for weight loss, including the lifestyle changes you make,the dosage prescribed, and the presence of other health conditions such as type 2 diabetes.

 Here's what we'll cover